 People who are experiencing abuse, loss, conflict, isolation, or discrimination are very vulnerable.
 The MHA recorded 77,470 youths and 27,980 LGBTQ+ youth in the US experiencing frequent suicidal ideation11.

-Several key areas of your lifestyle are considered dimensions of overall health and wellness.
+Several key lifestyle factors are considered dimensions of overall health and wellness.
 They include your state of mind, stress, exercise, nutrition, and sleep.

-By making simple and healthy choices daily to ensure personal care, you will be well on your way towards reducing stress, having positive social interactions, and achieving optimal wellness and living longer.
+By making simple and healthy choices daily to ensure personal care, you will be well on your way towards reducing stress, having positive social interactions, achieving optimal wellness, and living longer.